A beginner’s guide to pinyin pronunciations

 Something you need to remember

-Pinyin is not as straightforward as we would like it to be.
-There are certain rules and exceptions that students must be aware of, such as the pinyin final “i” loses its sound in “zhi, chi, shi, zi, ci, si, ri”, and the final “ü” drops its two dots after “j, q, x, y”.
+There are rules and exceptions, such as the final “i” loses its sound in “zhi, chi, shi, zi, ci, si, ri”, and the final “ü” drops its two dots after “j, q, x, y”.

-© 2019 MSL Master, Hong Kong.
+© 2023 MSL Master.
 All Rights Reserved